-CFPB investigations have found that companies including Bank of America, JPMorgan Chase, Affinion Group Holdings, Inc., Intersections, Inc., and three American Express subsidiaries defrauded consumers into accepting unnecessary and expensive credit card protection plans.
-The Bureau ordered them to cease their deceptive activity and make restitution as well as pay over \$100 million in civil penalties.
+The CFPB's investigation found that a group of companies including Bank of America, JPMorgan Chase and three American Express subsidiaries had defrauded consumers into accepting unnecessary and expensive credit card protection plans.
+The Bureau ordered them to cease their deceptive activity and make restitution in addition to paying \$100 million in civil penalties.